Xi Jinping calls on environmental volunteers to promote water conservation - ExBulletin

 Xi Jinping calls on environmental volunteers to promote water conservation

-BEIJING, Aug.
-14 (Xinhua) — Chinese President Xi Jinping has encouraged environmental volunteers to promote water conservation and contribute to the modernization of harmony between humanity and nature.
+BEIJING – President Xi Jinping has encouraged environmental volunteers to promote water conservation and contribute to modernizing the harmony between humanity and nature.

 Ahead of China's second National Ecology Day on Thursday, Xi Jinping, also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, made the remarks in a reply letter to volunteers at Danjiangkou Reservoir in Shiyan City, central China's Hubei Province.